-ONSUMERS ENERGY is providing this handbook to excavation contractors as part of our Pipeline Public Awareness program.
-We want to share with you safe-digging practices to help protect your employees, the public and the environment.
+To help prevent future pipeline accidents, we want to share safe-digging practices to protect your employees, the public and the environment.

-As one of Michigan's largest natural gas companies, we operate and maintain more than 28,000 miles of natural gas pipelines that help us bring this important product to more than 1.8 million customers in Michigan's Lower Peninsula.

-Pipelines help fuel our economy and way of life.
+As one of Michigan's largest natural gas providers, we operate and maintain more than 28,000 miles of natural gas pipelines that help us bring this important product to more than 1.8 million customers in Michigan's Lower Peninsula.Pipelines help fuel our economy and way of life.
 Buried pipelines carry natural gas into our state from Texas, Oklahoma, Louisiana, the Gulf of Mexico and Canada.